ucupumar/ucupaint-wiki/docs/index.md

 ### Blender 2.80 and above

-For Blender 2.80 and above, it's in the Ucupaint tab.
+For Blender 2.80 and above, it's in the Ucupaint tab and you need to use _Material Preview_ or _Rendered_ shading type on your viewport.

 |![00.b280-loc](./source/00.b280_loc.png)|
 |:--:|